PTDonnelly/ground_based/README.md

 ### UNDER CONSTRUCTION ###

 1. Better calculation of errors (Done)
-2. Saving of calibration coefficients
+2. Saving of calibration coefficients (Done)
-3. Reading arrays into PlotProfiles and WriteSpx: (a) Add the different "modes" to FindFiles, (b) Add the files to FindFiles under relevant
+3. Reading arrays into PlotProfiles and WriteSpx: (a) Add the different "modes" to FindFiles (Done), (b) Add the files to FindFiles under relevant (Done)
-4. Plotting profiles in PlotProfiles
+4. Plotting profiles in PlotProfiles (Done)
 5. Writing spxfiles in WriteSpx
+6. Plotting global maps in PlotMaps
+7. Plotting polar projection maps in PlotPoles (to be create)